Free Provision of Period Products in Scotland

 About the Wise Practice

-Under the Bill the Scottish Government must set up a Scotland-wide scheme to allow anyone who needs period products to get them free of charge, and schools, colleges and universities must make a range of period products available for free in their toilets.
+Under the Bill the Scottish Government must set up a Scotland-wide scheme to allow anyone who needs period products to get them free of charge.
+Additionally, schools, colleges and universities must make a range of period products available for free in their toilets.

 Goal 3: Promote access to adequate, inclusive, and quality health-care services, including universal access to sexual and reproductive health-care services and rights, to reduce newborn child and maternal mortality (NUA 55; SDG 3.1, 3.7, 5.6; CEDAW article 12,16).